SETTING THE STANDARD

 As a professional, locally-based guide company, Outdoorlife Norway complies with all national regulations.
 To ensure that our guests have an exceptional, safe wilderness experience, we also follow certain guidelines for international adventure tourism.

 For Outdoorlife Norway, safety always comes first.
-At all times, it’s fundamental that the safety and security of both our guests and the members of our staff remains in focus.
+At all times, it’s fundamental that the health and safety of both our guests and the members of our staff remains in focus.
 The Norwegian government has not yet established legal minimum requirements for nature guiding businesses.
 Outdoorlife Norway has developed its own dynamic system for managing the risks inherent in wilderness guiding, based on the ISO 21101 Handbook for Adventure Tourism Safety, and guidelines from the Norwegian Nature Guide Association.
+To minimize our impact on the environment we rely so much upon, Outdoorlife Norway is currently in the process of being certified as a “Miljøfyrtårn” company.
+This certification analyzes our EHS, work environment, purchase, energy, transport, garbage and other environmental routines and practices.

 Tour-specific Risk Analysis